dst/work-repo-template/README.md

 ========

 # About
 It is a template for a work repository.
-It includes ssh config, mail filters, etc.
+It includes ssh configs, mail filters, etc.

+Repositories forked from this one should be kept private.

 # Installation
 Run script: